 AIDEA ADVANCING ON ARCTIC NATIONAL WILDLIFE REFUGE OIL LEASES AS THE INTERIOR DEPARTMENT ISSUES NOTICE OF INTENT FOR A SUPPLEMENTAL ENVIRONMENTAL IMPACT STATEMENT

-During AIDEA’s most recent meeting on June 23, 2021, the members of the board approved a resolution authorizing a budget of up to $1.5 million on “pre-development” permitting and planning work for its oil leases on the coastal plain of the Arctic National Wildlife Refuge.
+During AIDEA’s board meeting on June 23, 2021, the members of the board approved a resolution authorizing a budget of up to $1.5 million on “pre-development” permitting and planning work for its oil leases on the coastal plain of the Arctic National Wildlife Refuge.
 AIDEA is intent on establishing the permitting and authorizations required to start a 3-D seismic data program in 2022.

 AIDEA has since announced its intent to award SAExploration (SAE) a contract to perform the permitting and planning work from August 2021 to October 2022.
 SAE will be subcontracting with Kaktovik Iñupiat Corporation (KIC) for “community outreach and stakeholder relations”; ERC Alaska for “environmental and wildlife support”; and SALA, LLC for “permitting support services.”